-Raccoon Butterflyfish - Medium
+Raccoon Butterflyfish MED

 The Raccoon Butterflyfish has a distinctive masked face, its nocturnal lifestyle will provide an aquarium with activity while other fish are resting.

 The body colouration of the Raccoon Butterflyfish is yellow/orange, with darker shading moving up to the top of the body.
 There are dark spots below the front of the dorsal fin and in just front of its tail.
 A black band runs over its eye, with a white band behind it.
 A second black mark with a yellow outline runs from the white band up to the dorsal fin.

 These are hardy fish, and easy to take care of, which makes them suitable for beginner aquarists.
 However, due to its size and love of swimming, it will need a large tank.

 Raccoon Butterflyfish are pelagic spawners.
 They release all their eggs into the planktonic water column.
 The eggs will float there, moving with currents, until hatching.

 Male and females don’t have any noticeable differences.
 They are gonochoristic, either male or female without the ability to change sex.
 They breed in pairs and are monogamous.